Monica Rambeau: Powers and abilities

-Limitations

-Rambeau is able to retain her energy form for several hours with no ill effects.
-She can only transform herself into one wavelength of energy at a time, but she can transform between one energy-state and another in a fraction of a second.
-Extensive energy transformation and manipulation can be physically taxing once she re-assumes her physical form.
-Rambeau can also be involuntarily reverted to her original form by other forces.

 Reception

-Critical reception

-Nick Hemming of Looper stated, "The truth is, Monica Rambeau, created by Roger Stern and John Romita Jr. in 1982, is a spectacular heroine in her own right.
-Few understand just how monumental her contributions to the Marvel universe truly are, nor how massive her character potential remains, decades after her debut.
+Nick Hemming of Looper called Monica Rambeau a "spectacular heroine in her own right", writing, "Few understand just how monumental her contributions to the Marvel universe truly are, nor how massive her character potential remains, decades after her debut.
 As a character, her impressive energy-manipulating powers make her an Alpha-Level threat, while her strong leadership and sarcastic wit make her a fan-favorite This is the untold truth of Marvel's all-too-often forgotten Avenger, Monica Rambeau."
-Andy Davis of Screen Rant wrote, "Marvel has one of the biggest libraries of superheroes and villains in comic history, and seeing former Captain Marvel Monica Rambeau finally get her own solo Photon series is inspiring not just because she'll get her story told, but also because it opens the door for other beloved characters to finally get their moment in the spotlight in the future as Monica lights the way as a true superhero."
+Deirdre Kaye of Scary Mommy called Monica Rambeau a "role model" and a "truly heroic" female character.
+Chris McMullen of Space.com ranked Monica Rambeau first in their "5 Marvel Characters Who Deserve Their Own Show" list.Sideshow ranked Monica Rambeau 3rd in their "Top 10 Comic Book Captains" list, saying that Monica Rambeau is one of the characters "at the top of their game, taking charge of entire teams or striking out on their own with the skills and strength to earn their Captain title."